History of Belgium: World War I

 When World War I began, Germany invaded neutral Belgium and Luxembourg as part of the Schlieffen Plan, trying to take Paris quickly.
-The threat to France caused Britain to enter the war; it used the 1839 agreement as justification.
-The Belgian army is remembered for their stubborn resistance during the early days of the war, with the army – around a tenth the size of the Germany Army – holding up the German offensive for nearly a month, giving the French and British forces time to prepare for the Marne counteroffensive later in the year.
+The threat to France caused Britain to enter the war, using the 1839 agreement as justification.
+The Belgian army is remembered for their stubborn resistance during the early days of the war, with the army – around a tenth the size of the Germany Army – holding up the German offensive for nearly a month, giving the French and British forces time to prepare for the Marne counteroffensive.
 The German invaders treated any resistance—such as sabotaging rail lines—as illegal and subversive, and shot the offenders and burned buildings in retaliation.

-Belgium had a prosperous economy in 1914 at the start of the war but after four years of occupation, it emerged in a poor state; although Belgium itself had suffered few deaths.
+Belgium had a prosperous economy at the start of the war but after four years of occupation, it emerged in a poor state, although Belgium itself had suffered few deaths.
 The Germans had "brutally and efficiently stripped the country bare.
 Machinery, spare parts, whole factories including the roofs, had disappeared eastward.
 In 1919, 80 percent of its workforce was unemployed."